The 2026 Permit Checklist: What to Submit for Homeowners and Property Investors

 - Ancillary permits are included for electrical, plumbing, and HVAC work.

-- Payment is processed using your city’s AI-driven fee calculator.
+- Payment is processed correctly, using your city’s fee calculator if one is available.

-For builders and developers, PermitAssistant’s builder tools automate compliance checks and submission tracking.
+For builders and developers, GovCodex’s builder tools automate compliance checks and submission tracking.

 Need help navigating 2026 permit changes?
 Explore solutions tailored to your project type.